Doctor Mid-Nite

-Charles McNider made his live-action debut in the second season of Legends of Tomorrow played by Kwesi Ameyaw.
-Charles McNider also appears in Stargirl, portrayed by Henry Thomas in season one and Alex Collins in season two, alongside Beth Chapel, portrayed by Anjelika Washington.
+Doctor Mid-Nite has made several appearance in media adaptions, most notably the Charles McNider version making his live action debut in the second season of Legends of Tomorrow played by Kwesi Ameyaw.
+McNider also appears in Stargirl, portrayed by Henry Thomas in season one and Alex Collins in season two.
+Beth Chapel also appears in the series, portrayed by actress Anjelika Washington.